Boolean-Operator/node-course-mead/README.md

 # node-course-mead
 NodeJS course by Andrew Mead on Udemy

-This is a basic server setup using NodeJS, Express and Handlebars view engine.
+This is a server setup using NodeJS, Express and Handlebars view engine.